Israel strikes Gaza, Lebanon overnight; Netanyahu convenes generals

 Palestinian Prime Minister Mohammad Shtayyeh called on the international community to create "a united front" to stop Israel's attacks in Gaza and allow desperately needed aid which has only begun to trickle in.

-A second convoy of 14 aid trucks entered the Rafah crossing to the besieged Gaza Strip on Sunday night, and US President Joe Biden and Netanyahu affirmed in a call that "there will now be continued flow of this critical assistance into Gaza", the White House said.
+A second convoy of 14 aid trucks entered the Rafah crossing to the besieged Gaza Strip on Sunday night, and U.S. President Joe Biden and Netanyahu affirmed in a call "there will now be continued flow of this critical assistance into Gaza," the White House said.

-The United Nations (UN) humanitarian office said the volume of aid entering so far was just 4 per cent of the daily average before the hostilities and a fraction of what was needed with food, water, medicines and fuel stocks running out.
+The U.N. humanitarian office said the volume of aid entering so far was just 4per cent of the daily average before the hostilities and a fraction of what was needed with food, water, medicines and fuel stocks running out.

-Mr Biden also ramped up his diplomacy, convening separate calls on Sunday with the leaders of Canada, France, Britain, Germany and Italy, after speaking with Mr Netanyahu and Pope Francis.
+Biden also ramped up his diplomacy, convening calls on Sunday with Netanyahu and Pope Francis and speaking with the leaders of Canada, France, Britain, Germany, Italy and Britain about getting aid into Gaza and preventing the conflict from spreading.

-"The Prime Minister noted his nation's unity and determination to eliminate the military and governing capabilities of Hamas," Mr Netanyahu's office said.
+In a joint statement, the leaders voiced support for Israel's right to defend itself.
+They also called for adherence to international humanitarian law, including the protection of civilians.

-French President Emmanuel Macron and Dutch Prime Minister Mark Rutte will visit Israel this week.
-REUTERS
+Dutch Prime Minister Mark Rutte will visit Israel on Monday and French President Emmanuel Macron will visit Tuesday.

+(Reporting by Nidal al-Mughrabi in Gaza, Emily Rose in Jerusalem, and the Washington and Jerusalem bureaus; Writing by Phil Stewart; Editing by Lisa Shumaker)

 Read more of the latest in